Murray the K: The move to FM

-By the end of 1964, Murray found out that WINS was going to change to an all-news format the following year.
-He resigned on the air in December 1964 (breaking news about the sale of the station and the change in format before the station and Group W released it) and did his last show on February 27 prior to the format change that occurred in April 1965.
-A year later, in 1966, the Federal Communications Commission (FCC) ruled that AM and FM radio stations could no longer simply simultaneously broadcast the same content, opening the door for Murray to become program director and primetime DJ on WOR-FM, 98.7—one of the first FM rock stations, soon airing such DJs as Rosko and Scott Muni in the new FM format.
+In December 1964, Murray announced his intention to resign from WINS on the air, breaking the news that the station had been sold and would soon switch to an all-news format.
+He did his last show on February 27, 1965, before the format change in April 1965.
+A year later, in 1966, the Federal Communications Commission (FCC) ruled that AM and FM radio stations could no longer simultaneously broadcast the same content.
+This enabled Murray to become program director and primetime DJ on WOR-FM, 98.7—one of the first FM rock stations, soon airing such DJs as Rosko and Scott Muni in the new FM format.
 Murray played long album cuts rather than singles, often playing groups of songs by one artist, or thematically linked songs, uninterrupted by commercials.
 He combined live in-studio interviews with folk-rock—he called it "attitude music"—and all forms of popular music in a free-form format.
-He played artists like Bob Dylan and Janis Ian, the long album versions of their songs that came to be known as the "FM cuts".
+He played artists such as Bob Dylan and Janis Ian and the long, album versions of their songs that came to be known as the "FM cuts".
 Al Aronowitz quotes Murray as saying about this formula, "You didn't have to hype the record any more.
 The music was speaking for itself."

 Dylan

-During that time Murray was often a champion of the much-maligned electric Bob Dylan.
-He introduced him to boos at a huge Forest Hills Tennis Stadium concert in August 1965, saying "It's not rock, it's not folk, it's a new thing called Dylan."
+Murray championed Bob Dylan after his much-maligned decision to go electric.
+He introduced him to boos at a huge Forest Hills Tennis Stadium concert in August 1965, saying, "It's not rock, it's not folk, it's a new thing called Dylan."

-He defended Dylan on a WABC-TV panel:

-Even in his months of seclusion after the motorcycle accident, WABC-TV dedicated a television show to a discussion of what Bob Dylan was really like.
+He defended Dylan on a WABC-TV panel.
+Wrote the Saturday Evening Post: "Even in his months of seclusion after the motorcycle accident, WABC-TV dedicated a television show to a discussion of what Bob Dylan was really like.
 When one member of the panel accused Dylan of all but inventing juvenile delinquency, there was only Murray the K to defend him.
 'Is Bob Dylan every kid's father?'
-Murray asked.
+Murray asked."